emard/esp32ecp5/README.md

     0x210000 4K wwwwwwwww
     102400 bytes uploaded in 5890 ms (17 kB/s)
     4K blocks: 25 total, 25 erased, 25 written.

+Theoretically "site" should work well if there is enough RAM but even on ESP32-WROVER with 2MB there is instability.
+After few ecp5.prog() or ecp5.flash(), FTP traffic stops and ESP32 freezes.

 It is possible to directly put a binary file
 (not gzipped) from "ftp>" prompt into FPGA, FLASH or